Urtica dioica

 Cultivation

 May be planted for wildlife value and thrives in nitrogen-rich, moist but well-drained soil in a sunny position, but will grow almost anywhere.
-Self-seeds freely and can be difficult to control or eradicate, but an important source of food for caterpillars and butterflies.
-See controlling nettles for further advice
+Self-seeds freely and can be difficult to control or eradicate, but is an important source of food for caterpillars and butterflies.
+See stinging nettles for further advice

 Propagation